 Sharing very highly visual content.

-Social Media Marketers Must Commit Not Too Much nor Not Too Little
+Social Media Marketing Must Commit Not Too Much nor Not Too Little

 Never ignore content marketing

-Content, in whatever form, is your platform’s fuel and fuel for your social media marketing.
-You need good articles, videos, instructionals, pictures, etc. to showcase your brand and company’s expertise.
+Content, in whatever form, is your platform’s fuel for social media marketing.
+It would help if you had good articles, videos, instructionals, pictures, etc., to showcase your brand and company’s expertise.
 This is what social media marketers need to post at least once a week on social media platforms.